-Avi Avital & Dover Quartet perform the 2nd mvt of Cymbeline
+Avi Avital & Dover Quartet perform Cymbeline

 Cymbeline is a new work for Mandolin and String Quartet, written specially for mandolin virtuoso Avi Avital.
 The title is an old Celtic word meaning Lord of the Sun.
 I think the idea of the piece being about the sun emerged out of the colours of the string quartet and the mandolin together.
 Although I don't think of myself as a synaesthetic person I kept having a strong sense of the colour gold in the early sketches for the piece.
 The mandolin itself has always seemed to me to create a 'golden' sound, and when combined with the warmth of the strings it seems now obvious that I should drawn towards something warm and golden.